 The ketogenic diet has also been tested and used in closely monitored settings for cancer, diabetes, polycystic ovary syndrome, and Alzheimer’s disease.1

 Safety concerns of ketogenic diet depend on the level of carbohydrates restricted, the duration of the diet, and the characteristics of individuals.

 Some side effects of various ketogenic diets can include; constipation and associated abdominal pain, and nausea which can be experienced in the first couple weeks.
-Some individuals may experience what is called the keto flu which includes; lightheadedness, dizziness, fatigue, difficulty exercising, and poor sleep.1 This occurs as the body adapts to using ketones for energy.
+Some individuals may experience what is called the keto flu which includes; lightheadedness, dizziness, fatigue, drainage, difficulty exercising, and poor sleep.1 This occurs as the body adapts to using ketones for energy.

 Many of these side effects can be lightened or eliminated completely by performing a keto diet under supervision of an experienced nutrition professional.

 Some key safety tips include consuming protein from whole foods vs supplements, ensuring adequate fluid and electrolyte intake, and balancing healthy fats and unhealthy fats.